My name is Alison Cram and I have been caring for my Dad since my Mum died in 2013.

 On the bad days I've been frustrated, fed up, tired, harassed and grumpy.
 Days when I've wished I could just walk out of the door and be someone else, somewhere else.

-Despite all the challenges, deep down I know that looking after Dad has been, and continues to be, the right thing to do.
+Despite all the challenges, deep down I know that looking after Dad has been, and continues to be, the right option for me.
 Overall, I'm glad I've done it.

 I've shared caring with my siblings and two wonderful carers.
 It's invaluable support without which this blog wouldn't be possible and my sanity would be under serious threat.